aperala/bibliocarta/README.md

 # README

-A ‘book-map’ Rails app that lets users log in, find books by place/setting, and save books to their ‘passport’ to create a map of books they have read keyed to places where the books take place or are about.
+A ‘book-map’ Rails app that lets users log in, find books by place/setting, and save books to create a map of books they have read.

 * Ruby 2.2.1